-For a Select To move the magazine from Storage TAP -> Storage The TAP to the selected chamber in the storage pool.
-Storage -> TAP The selected chamber in the storage po The selected chamber in the storage pool to the TAP.
+For a Select To move the magazine from partition The TAP to the selected chamber in the storage pool.
+The selected chamber in the storage pool to the TAP.
 TAP -> EE The TAP to the selected chamber in the entry/exit pool.
 EE -> TAP The selected chamber in the entry/exit pool to the TAP.
 From the TAP to the selected chamber in the cleaning partition. partition Storage -> TAP From the selected chamber in the cleaning partition to the TAP.
 TAP -> EE EE -> TAP For a cleaning partition, the options for moving to or from the entry/exit pool are not valid.